 III.
 POLICY DISSEMINATION

 To ensure that all members of the staff are cognizant of our equal employment opportunity policy and their individual responsibilities in carrying out this policy, the following communication efforts will be made:

-The station's employment application forms will contain a notice informing prospective employees that discrimination because of race, color, national origin or sex is prohibited and that they may notify the appropriate local, State or Federal agency if they believe they have been the victims of discrimination.
+The station's employment application forms will contain a notice informing prospective employees that discrimination because of race, color, national origin or sex is prohibited.

-Appropriate notices will be posted on company premises informing applicants and employees that the station is an Equal Opportunity Employer and of their right to notify an appropriate local, State or Federal agency if they believe they have been the victims of discrimination.
+Appropriate notices will be posted on company premises informing applicants and employees that the station is an Equal Opportunity Employer.

 Covenant Network is committed to the following recruitment procedures: